Filpill/blog-web/content/projects/2023-07-06-raspberry-pi-ssh.md

 ## Secure Shell (SSH) Remote Access

-For the SSH Remote Acess, I will be connecting to my Raspberry Pi via my Arch Linux VM which is running a zsh terminal.
+For the SSH Remote Access, I will be connecting to my Raspberry Pi via my Arch Linux VM which is running a zsh terminal.
 But you can follow this process on any shell, it will be exactly the same.

 ### Pre-requisites
 - Set up wireless networking capability onto the boot disc.